How I Learned to Stop Worrying and Love the Kill Line

 They’re simply the options the system allows.

-• Multiple Endings
+Endings

-Some endings feel like losing, others feel like completing the process correctly
+Others feel like completing the process correctly.

-It doesn’t hate you—it just trusts the math
+It just trusts the math.

 Tone & Style

-• Satire aimed at systems, not individuals
+• Dark humor aimed at systems, not individuals

-• Pixel / low-poly visuals
+• Pixel / low-poly visual style

-the question isn’t whether you can win—
+the question isn’t whether you can win —

 Welcome to the Kill Line.